shaw-andrew/EventTrackerProject/README.md

 This project is available at: http://52.32.118.35:8080/ExerciseTracker/.

+11/21/22 update:
+This week I added an Angular/Bootstrap front end and archived the old JS front end.
+This still incorporates asyncrhonous calls, but is much better organized thanks to angular.
+Angular and Bootstrap made it very easy to add a navbar and to improve the overall look of the app.
+All other functionality remains the same.

 ## Technologies used
-Java, Javascript, SQL, REST, Spring Boot, Spring Data, Postman
+Java, Javascript, SQL, Angular, REST, Spring Boot, Spring Data, Postman, Bootstrap

 ## Rest Endpoints
 | CRUD Op. | HTTP Verb | URI                  | Request Body | Response Body |